LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 set to the number of simulations or step work items that fit into the number of nodes in the batch allocation in which these workers are spawned.
 Note that some schedulers, such as ``flux``, can support more jobs than the node has resources for.
-This may not impact the throughput, but it can prevent oversubscription errors that might otherwise stop the workflow
+This may not impact the throughput, but it can prevent over-subscription errors that might otherwise stop the workflow.

 The prefetch multiplier is more related to packing in tasks into the time of the allocation.
 For long running tasks it is recommended to set this to 1.
 For short running tasks, this